Setup & Getting Started (Ardupilot)

 (BRD_SAFETY_ENABLE

-on earlier ArduPilot versions) to 0 to disable the safety switch, or connect a safety switch to the flight controller.
+on earlier ArduPilot versions) to 0 to disable the safety switch, or connect a external safety switch to the flight controller.

 4.)
 Click "Write Params" when done.
 CAN functions will be available after rebooting the flight controller.